KHwong12/urban-data-palette-blog/content/about.md

 I am also a map nerd.
 I love reading and collecting maps since my childhood.
 I never thought of making maps as a profession until the first time I tried GIS.
 I love maths and statistics, even though I actually suck at it.
 Wrangling data is probably one of my useless hobbies.

 So, yea, the website name comes from the three things I love most.
-And I just use the term *palette* to make things a little bit sexier (Hope it was).
+And I just use the term *palette* to make things a little bit sexier (hope it does).

-### What does the website name mean?